laravel/docs/helpers.md

 <a name="cancelling-deferred-functions"></a>
 #### Cancelling Deferred Functions

 If you need to cancel a deferred function before it is executed, you can use the `forget` method to cancel the function by its name.
-To name a deferred function, provide a second argument to the `defer` function:
+To name a deferred function, provide a second argument to the `Illuminate\Support\defer` function:

 ```php
 defer(fn () => Metrics::report(), 'reportMetrics');